Anxiety and Related Disorders in Medical Settings

 DefinitionTop

 The fifth edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines anxiety disorders as “disorders sharing features of excessive fear and anxiety and related behavioral disturbances.
 Fear is the emotional response to real or perceived imminent threat, whereas anxiety is the emotional response in anticipation of future threat.
-Fear is more often associated with surges of autonomic arousal necessary for fight or flight, thoughts of immediate danger and escape behaviors, and anxiety more often associated with muscle tension and vigilance in preparation for future danger and cautious or avoidant behaviors.”
+Fear is more often associated with surges of autonomic arousal necessary for fight or flight, thoughts of immediate danger and escape behaviors, and anxiety is more often associated with muscle tension and vigilance in preparation for future danger and cautious or avoidant behaviors.”

 DSM-5 introduced a number of changes in the classification of anxiety disorders.
 The major change was to move the obsessive-compulsive and related disorders and the trauma-related and stressor-related disorders into separate chapters.